 As we are a participating member of the EICC, we employ due diligence methodologies defined by a joint working group comprised of EICC and GeSI representatives.
-Tools available for participants in the EICC include a template known as the CFSI Reporting Template (the "Template").
-The Template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company's supply chain.
-It includes questions regarding a company's conflict-free sourcing policy, engagement with its direct suppliers, and a listing of the smelters the company and its suppliers use.
-In addition, the Template contains questions about the origin of conflict minerals included in a company's products, as well as supplier due diligence.
-Written instructions and recorded training illustrating the use of the tool are available on the EICC's website.
-The Template is being used by many companies in their due diligence processes related to conflict minerals.
+Tools available for participants in the EICC include a template known as the Conflict Minerals Reporting Template (the "CMRT").
+The CMRT was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company's supply chain.
+It includes questions regarding a company's conflict-free sourcing policy, engagement with its direct suppliers, and a listing of the smelters a company and its suppliers use.
+In addition, the CMRT contains questions about the origin of conflict minerals included in a company's products, as well as supplier due diligence.
+Written instructions and recorded training illustrating the use of the tool are also available.
+The CMRT is used by many companies in their due diligence processes related to conflict minerals.

 In addition, the EICC and GeSI developed in 2010 the Conflict Free Smelter ("CFS") program, which is a voluntary initiative in which an independent third party audits smelter procurement and processing activities and determines if the smelter has provided sufficient documentation to demonstrate with reasonable confidence that the minerals it processed originated from conflict-free sources.
-In September 2012, the CFS program, London Bullion Market Association (LBMA) and Responsible Jewelry Council (RJC) announced their mutual cross-recognition of gold refiner audits.
+In 2012, the CFS program, London Bullion Market Association ("LBMA") and Responsible Jewelry Council ("RJC") announced their mutual cross-recognition of gold refiner audits.
 All three programs focus on independent third party audits of refiners' due diligence in conformity with the OECD Guidance, which recognizes refiners as a key "choke point" in the gold supply chain.

-We, along with other leading participants in the electronics industry, rely on the CFS program or equivalent industry-wide program for audits of smelters and/or refiners.
-Further details on this program are available on the website of the CFS program at the following address: http://www.conflictfreesourcing.org/conflict-free-smelter-program/.
+We, along with other leading participants in the electronics industry, rely on the CFS program or an equivalent industry-wide program for audits of smelters and/or refiners.
+Further details on this program are available on the website of the CFS program at the following address: www.conflictfreesourcing.org.